 To assist women religious individually and communally.

 The Life Satisfaction Scale for Apostolic Women Religious (LSSAWR) was created by Maria Clara Kreis, CDP, Ph.D., L.P. out of her passion and commitment to religious life.
-Dr. Kreis and Duquesne University have been awarded a grant of $390,000 from the Conrad N. Hilton Foundation to create a manual for the Life Satisfaction Scale for Apostolic Women Religious (LSSAWR).
-The grant money will also support the research that will make the LSSAWR available to the youngest generations of women religious as well as to those who speak Spanish.
-In collaboration, Dr. Kreis and Dr. Ronald Livingston, and their research team have begun to work on the LSSAWR project since January of 2016.
+Dr. Kreis and Duquesne University have been awarded a generous grant from the Conrad N. Hilton Foundation to create a manual (English & Spanish) for the LSSAWR, and to extend its use to the youngest generations in religious life.

 Dissertation: Copyright © May 22, 2010; for entire text (including the LSSAWR) by Maria Clara Kreis C.D.P., Ph.D.; The Library of Congress, United States Copyright Office